objectionary/eo/README.md

 Python, C/C++, Ruby, C#, etc. In other words, EO must be platform independent.

-There are products that use EO or 𝜑-calculus:
+There are products that use EO or 𝜑-calculus
+(if you want yours to be in the list, submit a pull request):

   * [polystat](https://github.com/polystat/polystat) is a static analyzer of EO programs
   * [eo2py](https://github.com/polystat/eo2py) is a translator of EO to Python

-If you want yours to be in the list, submit a pull request.

 ## Quick Start